otrekw/azure-docs.de-de/articles/connectors/connectors-create-api-sqlazure.md

 ### <a name="connection-problems"></a>Verbindungsprobleme

 Verbindungsprobleme können häufig auftreten.
 Informationen zur Behebung dieser Probleme finden Sie unter [Beheben von Fehlern bei der Konnektivität mit SQL Server](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server).
-Im Folgenden finden Sie einige Beispiele:
+Hier einige Beispiele:

 * `A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections.`